(Image via www.heraldnews.com)

 The victim immediately called the UMD police to report their experience.

 According to the victim, the Umass Dartmouth Police told him that other people had reported the same thing and that they were trying to put the pieces together.
-They also immediately asked if he needed medical attention, and according to the victim, they “seemed concerned and was trying to find the culprits.”
+They also immediately asked if he needed medical attention, and according to the victim, they “seemed concerned and were trying to find the culprits.”

 Luckily, no serious injuries were reported for any of the victims.